 Check Prices for The W Nashville in Nashville, TN

 Fall in the Napa Valley is one of those unexpected sensory delights.
 During harvest season the air carries the aroma of fermenting grapes, and changing leaves on grapevines cover the undulating landscape.
 The Napa Valley Wine Train is a great way to experience it without having to drive.
 The 36-mile trip takes you from the historic town of Napa through the countryside to the village of St. Helena and back.
 Enjoy vineyard views, wine tastings, and an onboard multi-course lunch or dinner in a restored early-1900s Pullman car.
 You also have the option to add on winery tours.

 Check Prices for Archer Hotel in Napa, CA

 Blue Ridge Scenic Railway, Georgia

 Climb aboard on the Blue Ridge Scenic Railway in downtown Blue Ridge’s historic 1905 depot, and ride the rails from the charming mountain village into the lush Chattahoochee National Forest, enjoying vibrant displays of sweeping color along the way.
 You’ll stop for a layover in the Georgia/Tennessee border towns of McCaysville and Copperhill, where antique and craft shops and down-home hospitality take you back in time.
 Back onboard, ask a crewmember to show you around the cars and explain the history behind each one.

-Check Prices for Reid Ridge Lodge in Blue Ridge, GA
+Check Prices for the Hampton Inn Blue Ridge in Blue Ridge, GA

 Cuyahoga Valley Scenic Railroad, Ohio